haymizrachi/haymizrachi.github.io/_posts/2024-11-24-stored-xss-takeover.md

   <img src="{{ site.url }}/images/django_admin_rejected.png" alt="django_admin_rejected" />
 </p>

-An idea that we can abuse, is to send a behind XHR / AJAX requests to `/admin` path in behalf of the authenticated user (particularly with admin privileges) and steal his HTML frontend page of the Django Admin page, and from that point to grab his CSRF nonce token and send GET / POST requests (we are on the same domain origin so any SOP is not broke in this scenario) to change, delete and alter including reset passwords of clients data 😈
+So, a brilliant idea came into my mind!
+We can send behind-the-scenes XHR/AJAX requests to the `/admin` path on behalf of the authenticated user (particularly one with admin privileges).
+This would allow us to steal the HTML content of the Django Admin page, extract the CSRF nonce token, and then send GET/POST requests.
+Since we're operating within the same domain origin, no any Same-origin policy violations occur in this scenario, enabling us to modify, delete, and alter client data, including resetting their personal passwords 😈

 ### Conclusion